makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

   clearly not going to be well-suited to address problems such as this
 * examine the weight matrices of pretrained models, properties eg
   * norms of weight matrices and/or
     * have been used in traditional statistical learning theory to bound capacity and construct regularizers
   * parameters of Power Law (PL) ﬁts of the eigenvalues of weight matrices
     * based on statistical mechanics approaches to deep neural networks (DNNs)
-* we want to examine different models across common architecture series, and we want to compare models between different architectures themselves
+* we want to compare ~
+  * different models across common architecture series
+  * models between different architectures themselves
 * we consider hundreds of publicly available models, mostly from computer vision (CV) and natural language processing (NLP)
   * there are eg hundreds of pretrained models in CV (≥500) and NLP (≈100)